MirkoHernandez/denote-folgezettel/Readme.md

 (define-key denote-fz-mode-map (kbd "C-c z") denote-fz-command-map)
 ```

-For convenience all the navigation commands are added to the `repeat-map`.
+For convenience most of the navigation commands are added to the `repeat-map`.

 | command                                | binding      |
 |:---------------------------------------|:------------:|